THE SIXTIES

 Just as the Beats immortalized their lives and times in such books as On The Road, Robert Roskind likewise commemorates the liberated lifestyle of the hippie era.
 This personal look back is also the archetype for a whole generation whose quest for freedom and the meaning of life led to some mind-blowing experiences.

-My Generation: Collective Autobiography and Identity Politics by John Downto Hazlett
+* My Generation: Collective Autobiography And Identity Politics (Wisconsin Studies in Autobiography) by John Downto Hazlett

 John Hazlett's engaging study of writers from the 1960s demonstrates the ways in which the idea of the generation has affected autobiographical writing in this century.
 Autobiographers from the sixties claim to speak on behalf of all members of their generation.
 However, each writer presents a unique political and personal agenda.
 My Generation: Collective Autobiography and Identity Politics.